Endangered Species Act: An Overview

 Critical Habitat

-When a species is listed under the ESA, the listing agency must also designate critical habitat, unless publication of the species’ critical habitat would not be “prudent” under certain circumstances identified by the Services (for example, by encouraging poachers or vandals).
+When a species is listed under the ESA, the listing agency may also designate critical habitat.
 Critical habitat is the geographic area that contains the physical or biological features essential to the conservation of the species that the area is designated for.
 Designation of critical habitat, like all listing decisions, must be made based on the best available scientific and commercial data.
+Critical habitat can be occupied by the species at the time of designation, but that is not a requirement.
+Unoccupied areas may be designated as critical habitat so long as they contain the physical or biological features necessary for the conservation of the species.
 Unlike listing determinations, agencies have always been permitted to take economic factors into account when making critical habitat determinations.

-Any habitat, whether federally or privately owned, may be designated as critical habitat.
+Any area, whether federally or privately owned, may be designated as critical habitat.
 However, a critical habitat designation will only affect private land if some federal action is also involved.
 The ESA instructs all federal agencies to avoid destruction or adverse modification of critical habitat, either through direct action or through projects that they fund.
-This same prohibition is not placed upon private landowners who are only required to ensure that they not take a listed species.
+This same prohibition is not placed upon private landowners who are only required to ensure that they do not take a listed species.

 Cooperation with Federal Agencies